<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 We have discussed the importance of staging your home for selling, but maybe we need to dig a little deeper into your personal space.
 It is highly likely that you have entered a friend or family member’s home and were struck by an odor, be it good or bad.
 You may have even entered your own home after an extended absence and wondered if this is what your home smells like to others.

-Our sense of smell can drive us from the front door of a restaurant or from a smoke laden hotel room, so can it do the same thing to buyer who enter your home?
+Our sense of smell can drive us from the front door of a restaurant or from a smoke-laden hotel room, so can it do the same thing to buyers who enter your home?
 The answer is yes!

 Eric R. Spangenberg, Dean for the College of Business at Washington State University has studied the effects of scents and music in retail environments since the late 1980’s.
 His latest research, published in the Journal of Retailing, shows that what consumers hear and smell can influence how much money they will spend.